Håfa Adai

 2024 Guam WERI Advisory Council Meeting

-November 15, 2024 ·Doors open 8:30 AM · Starts 9:00AM to 1:00PM · Venue To Be Determined · Bring your laptop
+Friday, November 15, 2024 · Doors open 8:30 AM · Starts 9:00AM to 1:00PM · Fort San Jose, Dusit Beach Resort

 The annual meeting is a forum for discussion of water resources management and development, and exchange of thoughts about solutions to issues relevant to freshwater resources in Guam.
 The meeting will start with greetings and introduction of participants, the WERI director’s talk about WERI and USGS 104b program, and be followed by presentations on current and completed projects.
 Round table discussions will be focused on research, education, training needs and outreach activities, and feedback.
 A questionnaire form will be distributed to collect topics on updated research and training needs in water